SeekyCt/spm-practice-codes/MANUAL.md

 By default a Dimentio teleport animation will play when you do this (thanks to JohnP55 for the idea and documentation of relevant functions), but you can turn that off by pressing `-` in the menu if you'd like.

+## Pit Warping
+The `Warp To Pit Floor` option in the menu allows you to warp to any floor of either Pit of 100 Trials.

+In the left column you can choose which pit you'd like to warp to, and in the right column you can choose the floor of that pit.
+These can be scrolled through using the D-Pad.

+Once you've chosen the floor and pit you'd like to warp to, press `2`.

+By default a Dimentio teleport animation will play when you do this (thanks to JohnP55 for the idea and documentation of relevant functions), but you can turn that off by pressing `-` in the menu if you'd like.

 ## HUD Displays
 The `Edit HUD Display Options` option in the menu allows you to enable and disable various displays on the screen.
 The list can be navigated with the D-Pad and `2` can be pressed to switch between Enabled and Disabled.